dagerzuga/Framework-for-Secure-Usage-of-Digital-Products/README.md

 - **End-to-End Encryption (E2EE)**: Ensure your notes are encrypted and can only be read by you.
 - **Cross-Platform Availability**: Look for apps that work across multiple devices and operating systems.
 - **Open Source**: Open-source apps allow for community review of the code, increasing transparency and trust.
 - **Self-Hosting Options**: The ability to self-host gives you full control over your data.
+This one is just a nice to have.

 #### ✅ Recommended Products